Happy birthday Mohanlal: An ode to one of the most versatile stars from a non-Malayali cinephile

 The first Mohanlal film I watched was Mani Ratnam’s Iruvar — one of the many reasons I have to thank the filmmaker.
 Iruvar is a film that is memorable on several counts — Mani’s intrinsic style, its political nature, an assortment of talent that is extraordinary for several reasons.
 But I am going to talk about the introduction it gave me to the powerhouse of talent that is Mohanlal.

 Iruvar is a story that is loosely based on the most important political trio in Tamil Nadu — MG Ramachandran, Karunanidhi, and Jayalalithaa.
-Three very important names in the world of Tamil cinema and politics, it wouldn’t be an exaggeration to say that it was a risque film to take.
+Three very important names in the world of Tamil cinema and politics, it wouldn’t be an exaggeration to say that it was a risky film to take.
 But it became to be the marvel it is now for that reason.
 While Mohanlal played the role based on MG Ramachandran, Prakash Raj took the part based on Karunanidhi.
 Aishwarya Rai Bachchan made her debut with the part that was inspired by Jayalalithaa.

 Mohanlal’s body language in the film is something that is a thing of intrigue and fascination.
 MGR is known for his flamboyant body language and outlandish gestures, which he performs with an inimitable flair.
 Take Mohanlal in Iruvar and you would see everything that MGR was known for — the hop, the arms that are always ready to embrace and so on.
 But, Mohanlal brings his own subtle charm to the mix.
 He made sure that he didn’t imitate the yesteryear star but rather do the same in his own style and what a delight that was to watch.